 Dermatologist explains what you need to know about ceramides and skin care.

 Ceramides are important for healthy skin.
-You can boost ceramide content in your skin when you use skin care products that contain them.
+Your skin makes ceramides and you can boost this ceramide content in your skin when you use skin care products that contain them.

 How ceramides benefit skin.